potassium-chloride/SmartWiFiLocker/README.md

 # SmartWiFiLocker
-Smart WiFi Lock for Android that uses scan wifi networks for check device position Google SmartLock check safe place by GPS (precision --  more 10 m).
-This app uses wifi scanning (precision -- about 1 m).
+Smart WiFi Lock for Android that scans wi-fi networks to check device position.
+Google SmartLock checks safe place by GPS (precision — more 10 m).
+This app uses wi-fi scanning (precision — about 1 m).

 Minus: app don't use Trust API.